KsMariia/EpiSignal/README.md

 # EpiSignal

 EpiSignal is a gene-specific model for signal detection and normalisation within a single cell-type that is applicable to, eg., DNA accessibility data (ATAC-seq), histone mark (ChIP-seq) data, and mRNA-seq gene expression data.
 Log-transformed counts of mapped reads in the broad promoter regions associated with epigenetic modifications and in the exonic regions of the transcriptome typically show bimodal occupancy patterns across genes.
-To account for the bimodal distribution, we use an expectation maximisation (EM) algorithm on a Gaussian mixture to optimally discriminate between genes in `on' and `off' (or `signal' and `noise’) states.
+To account for the bimodal distribution, we use an expectation maximisation (EM) algorithm on a Gaussian mixture to optimally discriminate between genes in 'on' and 'off' (or 'signal' and 'noise’) states.
 # Dependencies

 ```r